-Any property with delinquent taxes will be sold at the City's annual tax sale unless the delinquent taxes, with interest, are sooner paid.
-The City is obliged to hold the annual tax sale each year on the last Monday of September (or if this is a holiday, on the next Monday which is not a holiday).
+Any property with delinquent taxes will be sold at the City’s annual tax sale unless the delinquent taxes, with interest, are sooner paid.
+The City is obliged to hold the annual tax sale each year on the last Monday of September.
 It is held at 10:00 am at City Hall located at 511 Royal Avenue, New Westminster, BC.
 Taxes become delinquent on January 1st of the second year following the year in which the taxes were billed.

 The list of properties that may be available for sale will be published in the local newspapers on two separate dates, the last publication being not less than three days or more than ten days before the date of the tax sale.
 A final list of the properties still available for sale will be distributed at the time of the tax sale.

 The sale is a public auction with the successful bid being the highest bid above the upset price.
 The upset price is the total of all outstanding taxes plus penalties, interest and costs.

 Research properties before you bid.
 The City is not responsible for the condition or quality of the properties being offered for sale.

 All Provincial Health Officer orders for public indoor settings will be applied during the tax sale process.
 Based on current Provincial health regulation, the tax sale will be limited to 24 participants.
 Due to social distancing requirements and the need to limit the number of attendees, all bidders must pre-register between 8:35am to 9:55am at City Hall.
 No registrations will be permitted after 9:55am.
 Only registered bidder will be allowed into Council Chambers for the tax sale process.
 Friends or family of registered bidders are prohibited.